awesomeshield/awesomeshield.github.io/content/tutorials/button/text.md

 # Button

 The button is a simple switch.
 When the button is pressed down, it makes an electrical connection.
-The Arduino can detect this electrical connection, and figures out of the button is being pressed or not.
+The Arduino can detect this electrical connection, and figures out whether or not the button is being pressed.

 ***